-Without undertaking to verify the same by independent investigation, we have relied on certifications by representatives of the Authority and the County as to certain facts relevant to our opinion.
+Without undertaking to verify the same by independent investigation, we have relied on certifications by representatives of the County as to certain facts relevant to both our opinion and requirements of the Internal Revenue Code of 1986, as amended (the "Code").
+The County has covenanted to comply with the current provisions of the Code regarding, among other matters, the use, expenditure and investment of the proceeds of the Series 2024 Bonds and the timely payment to the United States of any arbitrage rebate amounts with respect to the Series 2024 Bonds, all as set forth in the proceedings and documents relating to the issuance of the Series 2024 Bonds (the "Covenants").
 In rendering the following opinions, we have assumed the genuineness of all signatures, the authenticity of all documents tendered to us as originals and the conformity to original documents of all documents submitted to us as certified copies.